youngtakcho/recommender/_posts/2019-02-06-Design-Sketch.md

 10. User pushes save button.<br>
     c.
 Previous view automatically shows.<br>
 11. User pushes search button.<br>
     d.
-Classifier predict the user's class and pass it's result to filter.<br>
+Classifier predicts the user's class and pass it's result to filter.<br>
     e.
-Filter search datas from Database by using the result and select data which fit to user's criterion. <br>
+Filter searches datas from Database by using the result and select data which fit to user's criterion. <br>
     f.
-Recommender calculate similarity between the user's writing and other users reviews.<br>
+Recommender calculates similarity between the user's writing and other users reviews.<br>
     g.
-UI builder build listview and it's components.<br>
+UI builder builds listview and it's components.<br>
 12. User pushes item which contains a game to get more information on the Listview.<br>
     h.
 UI shows selected game's information with several reviews.<br>
 13. User pushes the back button to move to a previous view.<br>